 Uncle Prasad’s India

-I travelled through Goa, Rishikesh, and Mumbai, drawn not to the landmarks but to the people, the way they live, move, and carve out moments of beauty in the everyday.
 In Mumbai, I was introduced to a man called Uncle Prasad, who became my guide and companion.
-He took me around the city on the back of his scooter, weaving through traffic and narrow streets, showing me the slums, the hidden corners, and the lives that rarely appear in postcards.
+From the back of his scooter, he carried me through traffic and narrow streets, showing me slums, hidden corners, and lives that rarely appear in postcards.
+This project is dedicated to his pride in the place he calls home and his generosity in sharing his version of India with a stranger.